Campostrini/dwd_dl/README.md

 This project is inspired by the Google-Research paper ["Machine Learning for Precipitation Nowcasting from Radar Images"](https://arxiv.org/abs/1912.12132) and the relative blog post ["Using Machine Learning to "Nowcast" Precipitation in High Resolution"](https://ai.googleblog.com/2020/01/using-machine-learning-to-nowcast.html)

+**Update [12.5.2024]** Deprecated version.
+I'm working on rewriting it and retraining it in a private repo.

 ### 2020-02-09 19:50
 ![Case1](assets/2002091950.png)
 ----